Free Consultation

 • Example: A situation where you accidentally bump into someone, causing them to fall.

-False Accusations: If the victim is lying about what happened, an attorney can present evidence showing that the allegations are untrue.
+False Accusations: If the victim is lying about what happened, an assault attorney in Las Vegas can present evidence showing that the allegations are untrue.

 • Example: If the accuser has a history of making false reports, this could undermine their credibility.